 It is always best to document what you have been asked to do and the information you’ve been given.
+So understanding the brief and documenting he details is one of the top dog sitting tips.
 It is especially important if a dog or more than one dog is involved in the housesitting requirements.
 This is best for you and the pets and of course the owner!
 In particular document the following:

 - Where is the local vet and ask for their contact details

 - Pet passports if they exist with details of age and inoculation, for your reference in the owner’s absence